Acetate kinase (diphosphate)

-Thus, the two substrates of this enzyme are diphosphate and acetate, whereas its two products are phosphate and acetyl phosphate.
+The enzyme characterised from the amoebozoa, Entamoeba histolytica, converts acetic acid to acetyl phosphate by transferring a phosphate group from pyrophosphoric acid, (PP_{i}).
+Inorganic phosphate (P_{i}) is the byproduct.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with a carboxy group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with a carboxy group as acceptor.
 The systematic name of this enzyme class is diphosphate:acetate phosphotransferase.
 This enzyme is also called pyrophosphate-acetate phosphotransferase.
-This enzyme participates in pyruvate metabolism.